-Comments: The Council is a funding partner of the Lincolnshire Wolds Countryside Service and Joint Advisory Committee; which prepares a Management Plan, in line with legislative requirements, on behalf of Local Authority Partners.
+Comments : The Council is a funding partner of the Lincolnshire Wolds Countryside Service and Joint Advisory Committee; which prepares a Management Plan, in line with legislative requirements, on behalf of Local Authority Partners.
 A new Management Plan was agreed by partners at the end March 2018.
 Development has brought forward an additional 0.534ha of green infrastructure which is significant less than the amount of green infrastructure created in previous years.
 The level of heritage at risk in the District has remained at a similar level for a number of years, although individual figures have fluctuated and sites have left and entered the register.
-The one additional listed building has been added to the list since last year and the Council will continue to monitor this to see if action is needed to reverse

-the trend.

-3. Protect natural Amount of Grade No target set Annually The Council has 0ha of Grade 1

-resources from 1 and 2 Baseline - 7,531 , not monitored this and 9ha of

-avoidable losses agricultural land ha of grade 1 figure previously, Grade 2 land

-and pollution and lost to agricultural land; so a new approach were granted

-minimise the development 4,937ha grade 2 has been planning

-impacts of agricultural land. introduced to permission in

-unavoidable losses monitor this 2018/19.
-Of the

-and pollution figure.
-9ha grade 2

-land, 1.25ha

-relate to change of use of

-agricultural or

-other buildings;

-the remaining

-7.75ha is other

-grade 2 land, of

-which 2.02ha

-were allocated

-in the Local

-11 6 11 Plan.

-t of grade 1 and 2 ag

-es the majority of villa e, it does not automa

-e, it does not automa- ne fact that no develop

-ha grade 2 land, 1.25

-significant increase of

-the Local Plan. , o., o., a,

-4. Avoid the risk of Will it minimise Number of No target set Annually No management 1 application

-flooding (where flood risk to applications action required.

-possible) and fully people, property, approved inland Monitoring of this

-mitigate against agricultural land by committee policy will be

-the impacts of and other assets within flood zones provided within

-flooding where it from rivers and 2 and 3 the Authority

-cannot be avoided from drainage Monitoring

-infrastructure e.g. resulting from Framework.
-If

-intense or applications are being approved

-I IIILEIISE UI being approved
+The one additional listed building has been added to the list since last year and the Council will continue to monitor this to see if action is needed to reverse the trend.
+3. Protect natural resources from avoidable losses and pollution and minimise the impacts of unavoidable losses and pollution Amount of Grade 1 and 2 agricultural land lost to development No target set Baseline - 7,531 ha of grade 1 agricultural land; 4,937ha grade 2 agricultural land.
+Annually The Council has not monitored this figure previously, so a new approach has been introduced to monitor this figure.
+Oha of Grade 1 and 9ha of Grade 2 land were granted planning permission in 2018/19.
+Of the 9ha grade 2 land, 1.25ha relate to change of use of agricultural or other buildings; the remaining 7.75ha is other grade 2 land, of which 2.02ha were allocated in the Local Plan. mapping for the agr such as airfields, are removed productive being the same figu 7.75ha is other grac the Local Plan.
+Comments : The baseline for the amount of grade 1 and 2 agricultural land does not necessarily reflect the amount of productive land.
+The mapping for the agricultural land includes the majority of villages in the District and only the towns and some of the other urban uses, such as airfields, are excluded.
+Therefore, it does not automatically mean that the granting of permission on these areas of land has removed productive agricultural land.
+The fact that no development has taken place on grade 1 agricultural land continues to be positive, being the same figure last year.
+Of the 9ha grade 2 land, 1.25ha relates to change of use of agricultural or other buildings; the remaining 7.75ha is other grade 2 land, which is a significant increase on last year's figure (0.76ha) - although 2.02ha of this land was allocated in 4.
+Avoid the risk of flooding (where possible) and fully mitigate against the impacts of flooding where it cannot be avoided Will it minimise flood risk to people, property, agricultural land and other assets from rivers and from drainage infrastructure e.g. resulting from intense or Number of applications approved inland by committee within flood zones 2 and 3 No target set Annually No management action required.
+Monitoring of this policy will be provided within the Authority Monitoring Framework.
+If applications are being approved 1 application